 9.1 None

-9.2 NL explained the next steps following the AGM.
+9.2 NL explained the next steps following the SMM.
 These included participants being contacted within the next 24 hours with the voting results.
 Participants would be asked to fill in a feedback survey which would help SUBU shape future meetings.
 Participants would also be asked to fill in a demographics questionnaire which would support SUBU’s understanding around engagement statistics for this type of meeting.

 9.3 NL thanked everyone for taking part in the meeting.
 The Full Time Officers would leave their contact details in the chat section for anyone who wished to contact them and follow up on any questions or queries they might have.
 All contact email addresses were also available on the SUBU website.